I’m currently in Panama as I write this piece, and thought, better to write now while everything is still happening.

-I stayed in the Hard Rock Hotel in Panama City which is EXTREMELY modern. (great for me).
-I love having the amenities i’ve become accustomed to while at home.
+I stayed at the Hard Rock Hotel in Panama City which is EXTREMELY modern. (great for me).
+I love having the amenities I’ve become accustomed to while at home.
 For those of you who prefer to live amongst the locals or see colonial Panama, stay in Casco Viejo.

 So what did I do in Panama ?
 Sites, sites and more sites!
 I visited Panama Viejo which was burned down back in the day and was able to see what is still standing.
 And then visited the Panama Canal.
 While I was not particularly impressed with it — one cannot come to Panama and not visit those two places.

 After spending Day 1 in Panama City, Day 2 was spent in Casco Viejo.
 We went to the infamous Tantalo Bar and wasn’t too impressed with the scene either (It was hyped up so much on every review I read before getting there).
 Where were all the black Panamanians ?
 Speaking of blackness — i was constantly stared at, complimented, gawked at, my complexion and it being so pretty and me being so pretty was almost shocking to people.
 It would almost appear as if there were no black people in Panama.
 But there are — so after awhile it became awkward and made me uncomfortable.
 You could argue that people are admiring you but when you feel like an art exhibit or exotic bird, walking through the street becomes exhausting.